Compare services and weigh the risks before signing up.

 - Avoid taking on more debt.
 It might be difficult to avoid spending if you’re enrolled in a debt relief program, but many companies require you to close your accounts.

 - Watch your credit score and report.
-Know what to expect and monitor your credit for any irregularities.
-In general, debt settlement programs can cause your credit to take a dive.
+Know what to expect and monitor your credit report for any irregularities.
+In general, debt settlement programs can cause your credit score to take a dive.
 Debt management shouldn’t affect your score, but you might see a line on your report indicating you’re paying off a debt through credit counseling.
 Other types of debt relief shouldn’t affect your credit score or report at all.

 - Make sure everything adds up correctly.
 Do your fees match up with your original agreement?
 If you see anything out of the ordinary, call your debt relief company.
 If the numbers don’t add up, you may need to re-evaulate your company and find a different solution.